giulnicole/RVerse/README.md

 - Build your own project
 - Bases of data frames

-### **Homework and take home message**: do some practice, drink tea and bring some question for next time!
+### **Homework and take home message**:
+*do some practice, drink tea and bring some question for next time!*
-please remember what we have learnt during our Day 1 Do some practice in the workbook (Exercises.Rmd) in folder Day1
+- please remember what we have learnt during our Day 1
+- practice with the workbook (Exercises.Rmd) in folder Day1

 ### Day 2: Data structure (28/03)
 - Summary statistics